twilio/voice-quickstart-ios/README.md

 # Twilio Voice Swift Quickstart for iOS

+> NOTE: These sample applications use the Twilio Voice 2.x APIs.
+If you are using SDK 2.x, we highly recommend planning your migration to 3.0 as soon as possible.
+Support for 2.x will cease 1/1/2020.
+Until then, SDK 2.x will only receive fixes for critical or security related issues.
+For examples using our 3.x APIs, please see the [master](https://github.com/twilio/voice-quickstart-swift/tree/master) branch.

 ## Get started with Voice on iOS:
 * [Quickstart](#quickstart) - Run the quickstart app
 * [Access Tokens](#access-tokens) - Using access tokens